 7 What procedures can be used to evaluate data quality, accuracy, statistical stability and confidence levels?

-8 What method can be used to forecast propagation conditions during consecutive periods of 24 hours during any season anywhere in the world?further decides
+8 What methods can be used to perform physical based simulations and forecast propagation conditions during consecutive periods of 24 hours during any season anywhere in the world using numerical weather prediction methods?

+9 What methods based on meteorological information can be used in the statistical prediction of signal behaviour, especially extreme events with a long return period?

+further decides

 1 that the results of the above studies should be included in one or more Recommendations and/or Reports;